memahesh/LinkedinProfileScraper/README.md

 Linkedin Password : password
 ```

+- **Step 3:**

-After logging in, there will be a prompt for profile link
+After logging in, there will be a prompt for profile link.
+Copy and Paste the profile link.

 ```
 Paste the profile link : linkedinprofilelink
 ```

-- **Step 3:**

-    i.
-Copy and Paste (Ctrl+Shift+V for cmd or terminal) the profile link.

-    ii.
-The basic description of profile and contact info (if present) will be stored in data.csv
+Voila, the basic description of profile and contact info (if present) will be stored in data.csv

 ## Other Details :
     1. Continue the loop to scrape as many profiles as you wish in a single login.
-    2. A new row is added for every new profil scraped.
+    2. A new row is added for every new profile scraped.
 So, no need to worry for the loss of data.
     3. Since, it's a Selenium webDriver system, you can see whatever is happening with the browser.